bjoris33/filtR/README.md

 The filtR R package currently contains a single function, filtR().

+# Installation
+Use the devtools R package to install from this GitHub repository:

+devtools::install_github('bjoris33/filtR')

+NOTE: You may need to restart R after installing.

 # Software Requirements
 filtR was developed on R version 3.5.0, so it is recommended to use the same version or higher to avoid any compatibility issues.